aws/aws-app-mesh-examples/walkthroughs/howto-k8s-outlier-detection/README.md

 In this walkthrough, we'll demonstrate the use of outlier detection in AWS App Mesh with EKS.

 Outlier detection is a form of passive health check that temporarily ejects an endpoint/host of a given service (represented by a Virtual Node) from the load balancing set when it meets failure threshold (hence considered an *outlier*).
-Outlier detection is support as configuration in Virtual Nodes listeners.
+Outlier detection is supported as configuration in Virtual Nodes listeners.

 ## Prerequisites
 This feature is currently only available in [App Mesh preview](https://docs.aws.amazon.com/app-mesh/latest/userguide/preview.html) and will work with App Mesh controller [here](https://github.com/aws/eks-charts/tree/preview/stable/appmesh-controller).
 App Mesh preview is only provided the `us-west-2` region.